Driving licence in Russia: Driving off-road vehicles

-To obtain the tractorist-machinist's license with AII category applicant must have at least 1-year driving experience by category B of driver's license, AIII category – category C of driver's license, AIV category – category D of driver's license.
+To obtain the tractorist-machinist's licence with AII category applicant must have at least 1-year driving experience by category B of driver's licence, AIII category – category C of driver's licence, AIV category – category D of driver's licence.

-For getting the tractorist-machinist's license applicant has to pass theoretical and practice exam on the program approved by the Ministry of Agriculture.
-If applicant doesn't have the driver's license he also has to pass theoretical exam on the program approved by the General Administration for Traffic Safety of the Ministry of Internal Affairs (knowledge of traffic rules).
+For getting the tractorist-machinist's licence applicant has to pass theoretical and practice exam on the program approved by the Ministry of Agriculture.
+If applicant does not have the driver's licence he also has to pass theoretical exam on the program approved by the General Administration for Traffic Safety of the Ministry of Internal Affairs (knowledge of traffic rules).